-Initial Inspection [RAD Quick Reference Guide; Notice PIH 2019-23]
+Initial Inspection [RAD Quick Reference Guide, Notice PIH 2019-23, and Notice PIH 2023-19]

-Under standard PBV regulations at 24 CFR 983.103(b), a PHA may not enter into a HAP contract until the PHA has determined all units comply with HQS.
+Under standard PBV regulations at 24 CFR 983.103(b), a PHA may not enter into a HAP contract until the PHA has determined all units comply with NSPIRE standards.
 It is the responsibility of the contract administrator to perform this initial inspection (unless units are PHA-owned).
 In order to accommodate projects in which repairs are conducted, however, HUD has waived this requirement when units are undergoing rehabilitation.
-In this case, units must meet HQS by the date indicated in the RAD Conversion Commitment (RCC).
+In this case, units must meet NSPIRE standards by the date indicated in the RAD Conversion Commitment (RCC).
+To place the unit under HAP contract and commence making payments, the PHA may rely on the owner's certification that the owner has no reasonable basis to have knowledge that lifethreatening conditions exist in the unit or units to be added to the HAP contract instead of conducting an initial inspection.
+During the period of the work, NSPIRE requirements apply.
+The PHA must enforce the project owner's obligations and conduct inspections when needed, (for example in response to tenant complaints or other information coming to its attention), and the owner must correct any deficiencies in accordance with NSPIRE requirements (i.e., no more than 24 hours for a life-threatening deficiency, and within no more than 30 calendar days or any PHA-approved extension for other defects, but no later than the date of the completion of the work as indicated in the RCC).